 Therefore, I regard the inventory of original models from the main 18th and 19th century European porcelain manufacturers(2) and use these models as a basis for research on the status of the collectibles, by subjecting them to a practice of deconstruction and violent alteration of their formal structures, or by contaminating their traditional decorations through a subversive process of subject substitution.

-Via this approach, I have recently turned my attention to an interdisciplinary practice that combines decorative objects and video in a totally original way, using ceramic models as screens for video projections.
+Via this approach, I have also turned my attention to an interdisciplinary practice that combines decorative objects and video in a totally original way, using ceramic models as screens for video projections.

->

-> These corruptions, formal and iconographic, as they reassess the historical, social, political and aesthetic values of the decorative object, also reveal an intense and ambiguous relationship with it.”
+These corruptions, formal and iconographic, as they reassess the historical, social, political and aesthetic values of the decorative object, also reveal an intense and ambiguous relationship with it.”

 1 Moles, Abraham A. 1972.
 Théorie des objets.

 2 Manufactory of Sèvres, and the one of Pierre Louis Dagoty, Empress Joséphine supplier and at the origin of the «bon goût» during the imperial time, are the styles that catch the most my attention.